latent-to/developer-docs/docs/concepts/mev-shield/index.md

 **Because hotkeys are not intended to hold TAO, you are in *untested waters* if you do so, and there may be unintended consequences that could result in asset loss.**
 :::

-The Bittensor SDK and BTCLI allow you enable MEV protection directly when constructing or sending your transactions as shown:

 <Tabs groupId="mev-shield">